 I'm a restaurateur.
 How can I bottle and sell my popular cooking and barbecue sauces nationwide?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Start out small and do it yourself from your own store.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.Start out small and do it yourself from your own store.
 You've got a retail advantage over someone in his or her home kitchen who doesn't have any retail "shelf space" whatsoever.
 Then branch out locally.
 If your product is a winner, the large distributors may find you.

 You can also target some of the larger companies yourself with samples of your product to sell it from the "ground up."
 One key to this is to develop a story and a brand for your sauces to help differentiate your product--and look to develop a complete line of different sauces.
 Variety is important because, at the retail level, it really is about "shelf space" . . . and you and the retailers will want as much of your product on as much shelf as possible.

 View Comments (0)